The Origin and History of

 Cape Fear Power Squadron continues the fine tradition today with leadership from District 27.
 Cape Fear Sail & Power Squadron has always assisted in the committee and leadership positions for District 27 management.
 In the 2003 and in the 2012 Squadron Year, the Cape Fear Sail & Power Squadron co-hosted with the Fort Macon Sail & Power Squadron the District 27 Rendezvous in Wilmington.
 The District 27 Rendezvous was held during the inaugural Wilmington Nautical Festival event and had in attendance the entire United States Power Squadrons® National Bridge to escort the USCGC Eagle up the Cape Fear River into Downtown Wilmington.
 We continue the fine tradition of leadership within District 27.
 Cape Fear Sail & Power Squadron is currently the oldest and largest Squadron within District 27 with over 200 members.

 In 2008, the name of the Squadron was changed from Cape Fear Power Squadron to Cape Fear Sail & Power Squadron by a vote of the membership.
-The Cape Fear Sail and Power Squadron's Bylaws was amended and certified in 2016.
+The Cape Fear Sail and Power Squadron Bylaws was amended and certified in 2016.
 You are a part of a group with rich nautical history, based in public education and civic service.
+In 2019 the Trade Name of America's Boating Club® of Cape Fear was added for marketing purposes so it resonates with the public.

 All Squadrons in United States Power Squadrons® have heraldry for their burgee that is a story behind the design that helps to commemorate at least a portion of the history of the founding of the Squadron.
 When the Cape Fear Sail & Power Squadron was formed, many of its founders reportedly had been members of the former Frying Pan Shoals Boating Club, and that fact is reflected in the design of our burgee.
 Following is the heraldry for the Cape Fear Sail & Power Squadron burgee: